 What is methimazole?

-Methimazole (brand names: Tapazole®, Felimazole®) is an antithyroid medication used to treat hyperthyroidism in cats.
+Methimazole (brand names Tapazole®, Felimazole®, Felanorm®) is an antithyroid medication used to treat hyperthyroidism in cats.

-Its use in cats and guinea pigs to treat hyperthyroidism is occasionally 'off label' or 'extra label'.
-Many drugs are commonly prescribed for off label use in veterinary medicine.
-In these instances, follow your veterinarian’s directions and cautions very carefully as their directions may be significantly different from those on the label.
+Its use in cats and guinea pigs to treat hyperthyroidism is occasionally “off label” or ”extra label”, which means the drug is being used in a way that has not been reviewed or approved by the U.S. Food and Drug Administration (FDA) or Health Canada.
+In these instances, follow your veterinarian’s directions and cautions carefully, as they may be significantly different from those on the label.

 How is methimazole given?

-Pregnant and nursing women, or women who may become pregnant should wear gloves when handling the medication, cat litter, or body fluids from treated pets.
-Anyone applying the transdermal gel should wear gloves during administration.
+- Pregnant and nursing women, or women who may become pregnant, should wear gloves when handling the medication, cat litter, or body fluids from treated pets.

 What if I miss giving my pet the medication?